Are you wondering how to get a job in private equity?

 - They should be open to traveling in both domestic and international sectors on short official visits.

 Most PE firms prefer candidates with strong academic backgrounds and at least one to two years of relevant experience.

 MBA graduates from reputed business schools are given preference.

-So now that I have mentioned the skills required for getting private equity career in detail, let me synopsize it for you so that you can prepare yourselves for these kinds of jobs:
+So now that I have mentioned the skills required for getting a private equity career in detail, let me synopsize it for you so that you can prepare yourselves for these kinds of jobs:

-Relevant work experience is also of immense help as being a part of the finance industry will increase your possibilities of getting an excellent job in PE firms.
+Relevant work experience is also of immense help as being a part of the finance industry will increase your possibilities of getting an excellent job in a PE firm.

-Though most private equity firms have internal training programs, it’s always a good idea to hone up your financial analytical skills and strengthen your CV before you apply for these jobs.
+Though most private equity firms have internal training programs, it’s always a good idea to hone your financial analytical skills and strengthen your CV before you apply for these jobs.